-Like thousands of other Americans, I eagerly awaited the release of the movie, A Wrinkle in Time.
+TOP SECRET WASHINGTON Like thousands of other Americans, I eagerly awaited the release of the movie, A Wrinkle in Time.
 As a kid’s fantasy adventure, it contained the special effects, star-studded cast, and fast action designed to create a modern blockbuster.
 A film you waste a couple of hours on and then forget.
-It’s not the type of film to change anyone’s… Continue reading Why “A Wrinkle in Time” Missed the Mark
+It’s not the type of film to change anyone’s life, and that … Continue reading Why “A Wrinkle in Time” Missed the Mark

 Today on BookSmart, I’m interviewing historical romance author, Valerie Bowman.
 Her novels are smart and fun and I’m a big fan.
 Valerie grew up in Illinois with six sisters (she’s number seven) and a huge supply of historical romance novels.
 After a cold and snowy stint earning a degree in English with a minor in history at Smith College, she moved to Florida the … Continue reading Valerie Bowman Says “Yes” to the … Rogue!

 Gilda Greco, protagonist of Too Many Women in the Room, and I have a special fondness for Greek cuisine.
 We appreciate the simple and elegant flavors of foods and beverages that can be traced back to Ancient Greece.
 Here are ten milestones from Greek culinary history: Feta cheese is said to be about 6,000 years old, making it one… Continue reading On a Greek Culinary Journey